Remediation Steps if you receive a message of possible data corruption:

-If you receive an error message of possible data corruption in a file while using FleetVIP over your network, that could be caused by various problems including:
+If you receive an error message of possible data corruption in a file while using FleetVIP, this could be caused by various problems including:

-- One or more PCs running unsupported versions of Microsoft Windows such as XP, VISTA or 7.
+- One or more PCs running unsupported versions of Microsoft Windows such as XP or VISTA.

 - A faulty hard drive is corrupting data.